-A SOC 2 auditor measures the vendor’s internal controls and practices against applicable Trust Services Criteria, which were developed by the American Institute of Certified Public Accounting (AICPA).
-The resulting report, or attestation, states whether the vendor’s controls are sufficient to assure data security – or, if not, where the vendor needs to improve.
+A SOC 2 auditor measures the vendor’s internal controls and practices against applicable Trust Services Criteria, developed by the American Institute of Certified Public Accounting (AICPA).
+The resulting audit report, or attestation, states whether the vendor’s controls are sufficient to assure data security – or, if not, where the vendor needs to improve.

 The five Trust Services Criteria are as follows:

 - Security.
 The system is protected against unauthorized access (both physical and logical).

 - Availability.
 The system is available for operation and use as committed or agreed.